 • Laminate: like any countertop do no scratch or cut on.
 Do not use harsh abrasives and do not place hot objects directly on it.

-• Granite: This mother nature material requires regular cleaning with a mild solution of Vinegar and water.
+• Granite: This mother nature material requires regular cleaning with water and mild detergent.
 Or any proprietary cleaning that is designed for this use.
 Seal granite every 6 months with a granite sealer to make is resistant to stains.
 Do not shock the surface with hot things or scratch with sharp objects.

 • Quartz: this is a manmade resin that is fairly new to the market.
 We are seeing some blotchiness and scratching occasionally.
 There is no good way to deal with it.
 We have a poultice material that can try and pull a stain our but polishing is not reasonable either.
 Gaps can be epoxied.
 See manufacturers recommendations for the product we installed